 A third reason [for regulating social and economic inequalities] brings us closer to what is wrong with inequality in itself.
 Significant political and economic inequalities are often associated with inequalities of social status that encourage those of lower status to be viewed both by themselves and by others as inferior.
 This may arouse widespread attitudes of deference and servility on one side and a will to dominate and arrogance on the other.
 These effects of social and economic inequalities can be serious evils and the attitudes they engender great vices.
+(JF, 131)

 Bearing in mind these ways in which inequality can be a great evil can help to make sense of the reasons why the redistributive functions of WSC cannot be adequate to rectify the harms of an inegalitarian society.
-For, while inequalities of income and wealth can straightforwardly be rectified through a process of ex post redistribution through transfer payments (as in a capitalist welfare state), matters become more complex and troublesome if we consider the kinds of social inequality that may generate status-harms (thereby undermining the self-respect of "low status" individuals), or which may lead to unacceptable forms of power or domination.
-These kinds of social inequality are far less likely to be remediable by means of the ex post redistribution of income and wealth.
+For, whilst inequalities of income and wealth can straightforwardly be rectified through a process of ex post redistribution (as in a capitalist welfare state), matters become more complex and troublesome if we consider the kinds of social inequality that may generate status-harms (thereby undermining the self-respect of 'low status' individuals), or which may lead to unacceptable forms of power or domination.